Snow Removal Services

 Blizzards and snowstorms are a reality of living in the Chicago area but you don’t have to be at their mercy.
 Picture this: a snowstorm hits overnight.
 You wake up the next morning to 15 missed calls and voicemails saying that 2 employees slipped on ice and went to the emergency room.
 For any business owner that is the beginning of a very bad nightmare.
-But with R&R Chicago you won’t ever have to deal with that because we take a very proactive approach to combating snow and ice, with our snow plow truck drivers on standby from November to March and fully equipped to handle anything.
+But, with R&R Chicago you won’t ever have to deal with that because we take a very proactive approach to remove snow and ice, with our snow plow truck drivers on standby from November to March and fully equipped to handle anything.

 All of our vehicles are equipped with GPS monitoring, multiple modes of communication to ensure no disruption in service delivery, 24/7 dispatch center, and skilled technicians for all your snow removal, ice removal, de-icing, and sidewalk shoveling needs.
 With competitive pricing, technology backed solutions, and heavily insured, you’ll be in good hands with the snow removal team at R&R Chicago.